Edinburgh Festivals Intensive 2020

-This initiative supports established New Zealand performing arts practitioners to build their international capability and networks by experiencing the Edinburgh festivals in 2019.
+This initiative supports established New Zealand performing arts practitioners to build their international capability and networks by experiencing Edinburgh Festivals in 2020.

 - Find out who got funded recently

-$3,400 towards international travel and festival tickets, plus provision of accommodation.
+$3,300 towards international travel and festival tickets.
+Accommodation provided.

 Who can apply